kunal21/health_monitoring_service/aidar_health_backend/README.md

   - `value`: The metric value that triggered the alert.
   - `status`: Whether the value is above or below the threshold.
   - `acknowledged`: Whether the alert has been acknowledged.
+  - `timestamp`: Timestamp of the generated alert.

 ## Running the Application

 1. Ensure that all dependencies are installed.
 2. To start the backend, run the backend application using the appropriate command.
+   `python run.py`
-3. The backend should now be running on `http://localhost:5000`.
+4. The backend should now be running on `http://localhost:5000`.

 ## WebSocket Notifications